Harshit-dell/NetGauge/README.md

 Before running any test, you **must start the custom HTTP server** included in this repository.
 The server handles both `/download` and `/upload` requests and must be active for the client tests to function properly.

+### How to start
+-Run the Custom_httpserver in Repo that handel all data -you can directly run it throught the Main class